Alexander Technique For Martial Arts

-The Alexander Technique offers a direct path toward calmness and composure even in the face of adversity.
+Alexander offers a direct path toward calmness and composure even in the face of adversity.
 Cultivation of stillness in action is achieved through a stabilized center of gravity, where your arms and legs can be used from a new integrated awareness.

 As your awareness and understanding of natural movement principles grows, so will the beauty and power in the execution of your techniques.

-All martial artists, no matter what style or form is practiced, can enhance their techniques using Alexander's teachings.
+All Martial Artists, no matter what style or form is practiced, can enhance their techniques using Alexander's teachings.